 “She looks so ‘uncanny valley,’ it creeps me out.”

 Lala gasps.
 “How can you say that?”
 Shira shoos Polly and Mimi away.
 Lala stands back from Shira and Jennifer and takes a good look at them.
 She has always admired their Natural good looks.

-“So what brings you back here to Bummertown, Lala?”
+“So what brings you back here to the wilds of Outer Bummertown, Lala?”

 Lala whips out a brochure and winks.
 “I’ve got your ticket to Pretty City.”

 Shira smiles.
 “Don’t you remember?
 I already burned my ticket to Pretty City.”